kcrabtree-catalisgov/basejs/README.md

   - `completeFunction` (Function, optional): The function to execute on completion.
   - `methodType` (String, optional): The HTTP method.
 Default is "POST".

-Sure, I'll continue documenting from the `postAndReplace` method to the bottom of the file:

----

 ### `postAndReplace(ev, uri, replaceElementId, successFunction, errorFunction, completeFunction, closeModalElementId)`

 Posts data to the specified URI from a form onsubmit event and replaces the data coming back with the specified element's inner HTML.